 This course covers advanced aspects of building real Teams in organizations.
 Teaming requires trust and commitment beyond what most people are used to.
 Working in a Team provides huge rewards but sometimes requires disciplined effort to change behavior.

-This ALL course teaches leaders and team members the fundamentals of teamwork.
+This Agile Lean Leadership course teaches leaders and team members the fundamentals of teamwork.
 Why is it not only beneficial, but necessary, when working in the complex domain?
 What can each person do, how can everybody participate in building and cultivating teams.
 Who are the best candidates for a Team?

 Read the full description of the course here…